zediek/zediek/README.md

 **🌱 I’m currently learning:**
   - Raylib in C
   - Pygame and Flask in Python
-  - React, GraphQL, Apollo in Typescript
+  - Angular, React, GraphQL, Apollo in Typescript
   - IOS app for Swift
   - Android app for Kotlin